 Once someone has worked in data science for five to seven years, their title will likely be denoted as senior.
 But someone with 20+ years of experience could still be a worse data scientist than someone with five years of experience.
 Many companies have now instituted different “levels” to evaluate candidates that are going for individual contributor roles that help determine total compensation as well.

-Looking for a career that bridges the gap between product management and data science?
-Check out our article on the data science product manager today!
+Looking for a careers that bridges the gap between product management and data science?
+Check out our articles on the data science product manager and machine learning scientist roles.

 The skills of a data scientist can be measured in interviews by testing speed and accuracy on technical problems, but also by evaluating communication skills.
 Then, on the job, many of these skills are more observable.
 For example, senior data scientists should be able to: